Porgramming-Hero-web-course/batch-4-assignment-1-SiamIslamSagor/blog-1.md

 ### typescript

 ```
-const age: string | number;
+const age: string | number; // it's called Union types
 age = "sixteen"; // valid
 age = 16; // valid
 ```

-If we not sure about the variable type then we can use Union type, it's us flexibility for that.
+If we not sure about the variable type then we can use Union type, it's give us flexibility for that.

 ### typescript